idob10/CyberProject/README.md

 # Cyber 5 points project

+## Description
+This project distributes and synchronizes data among users on the same network.

 ## Prerequisites
 This project requires Python (version 3.8 or later) and the following libraries:
 - socket